n8n-io/n8n-docs/docs/workflows/executions/all-executions.md

 You can filter the executions list.

-!!! info "Feature availability"
-		Available on:

-		* Cloud: Start, Pro, and Power
-		* Self-Hosted: Team and Enterprise

 1. Select **All executions** <span class="inline-image">![All executions menu icon](/_images/common-icons/executions-menu.png)</span> to open the list.
 2. Select **Filters**.